Skip to content

 Recommended by: Elena, Passion for Greece

 Greece is a beautiful country with hundreds of destinations which cater to all tastes and budgets.
-Other than popular islands like Mykonos and Zante, which can be expensive by Greek standards, this country offers endless holiday destinations for those seeking a low-budget getaway.
+Other than popular islands like Mykonos and Zante, which can be pricey (by Greek standards), this country offers endless holiday destinations for those seeking a low-budget getaway.

 The major cities like Athens and Thessaloniki are particularly affordable, but there are also plenty of islands to explore whatever your budget.
-Take a look at the pros and cons for Mykonos vs Santorini – or seek out one of the more off-the-beaten-track islands like Paros or Milos.
+Alternatively, seek out one of the more off-the-beaten-track islands like Paros or Milos.
+The largest Greek island, Crete, is known for its delicious cuisine, exotic beaches, archaeological sites, and authentic hospitality – stay in Heraklion, Chania, Rethymno, or Lasithi for the best prices.

 RECOMMENDED TOUR: Guided Mythological Walking Tour of Athens